kevinAlbs/mongo-c-driver/src/libbson/doc/bson_context_t.rst

 Description
 -----------

 The :symbol:`bson_context_t` structure is context for generation of BSON Object IDs.
 This context allows for specialized overriding of how ObjectIDs are generated based on the applications requirements.
-For example, disabling of PID caching can be configured if the application cannot detect when a call to ``fork()`` has occurred.
+Most flags no longer have any effect.
+Only the ``BSON_CONTEXT_THREAD_SAFE`` flag is still used.

 .. only:: html